wadpac/GGIR/CONTRIBUTING.md

 3. if needed, fork the repository to your own Github profile and create your own feature branch off of the latest master commit.
 While working on your feature branch, make sure to stay up to date with the master branch by pulling in changes, possibly from the 'upstream' repository (follow the instructions [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [here](https://help.github.com/articles/syncing-a-fork/));
 4. make sure the existing tests still work by running the test suite from RStudio;
 5. add your own tests (if necessary);
-6. update or expand the documentation;
+6. update or expand the documentation, see [package documentation guidelines](#package-documentation);
 7. make sure the release notes in `inst/NEWS.Rd` are updated;
 8. add your name to the contributors lists in the `DESCRIPTION` and `CITATION.cff` files;
 9. push your feature branch to (your fork of) the GGIR repository on GitHub;